Loans, Grants, Scholarships

 The University offers various scholarships and grants, depending on your course, fee status, background, and area of study.

-Please note that maintenance loans through Student Finance England have a hidden parental contribution piece.
+Please note that maintenance loans through Student Finance have a hidden parental contribution piece.
 Student maintenance loans are calculated based on parental income, and as a result it is expected by the UK Government that parents will bridge the gap between the loan given and living costs that go beyond this loan while at university.
 You may find this calculator which shows how much parents are expected to pay to support their children helpful.

 Maintenance Loans and Grants